aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-data-operations/define-precision-grid-for-file-gdb-layer/_index.md

 1. **Visual Studio** – any recent version (Community, Professional, or Enterprise).
 2. **Aspose.GIS for .NET** – download it from the [website](https://releases.aspose.com/gis/net/).
 3. **Basic C# knowledge** – you should be comfortable with creating .NET console projects.

+## Common Use Cases
+- **Field data collection** where GPS devices may produce coordinates slightly outside the intended extent.
+- **Data migration** from legacy systems that used different coordinate precisions.
+- **Automated ETL pipelines** that need to enforce spatial integrity before loading data into a GIS database.

 ## Import Namespaces
 First, import the namespaces required for working with Aspose.GIS: